 Reports or comments should be about breaches of policies, procedures and legislation in force, e.g.:

-theft, embezzlement, bribery and corruption, money laundering, conflicts of interest, non-compliance with the Eurobank Holdings Code of Ethics and/or policies, or anything that could damage the reputation of Eurobank Holdings, as well as any attempt to cover up any such incidence.
+theft, embezzlement, bribery and corruption, money laundering, conflicts of interest, non-compliance with the Eurobank Holdings Code of Conduct and Ethics and/or policies, or anything that could damage the reputation of Eurobank Holdings, as well as any attempt to cover up any such incidence.

 The Audit Committee of Eurobank Holdings defines the procedures that ensure confidentiality and secrecy for all reports and comments.
 It also systematically monitors the application of these procedures.